 Water clarity

 Oysters are filter-feeding bivalves.
 Small particles of plankton and non-living matter that are suspended in the water (greater than 5 µm in diameter) are filtered by oysters with high efficiency.
 Selected particles are ingested, while the remaining particles are bound together in mucus pellets termed pseudofaeces and ejected.
 These pellets sink and particles are thus removed from the water column and deposited on the seafloor.
 This drawdown of suspended particles through the filter feeding activity of oysters (and associated fauna) can lead to enhanced water clarity, which results in greater penetration of sunlight through the water to the sea bed, with the potential of facilitating improved growth of submerged aquatic vegetation (Wall et al., 2008).
-The amenity value of the water body may also be improved through greater water clarity. which in turn increases photosynthesis and oxygen production at depth, countering the tendency toward hypoxia in eutrophic water.Nitrogen removal
+The amenity value of the water body may also be improved through greater water clarity.

+Nitrogen removal

 The production of waste matter by oysters, including both faeces and the pseudofaecal pellets, or biodeposition, enriches the bottom sediments with organic matter.
 This enrichment alters the microbial community (Richardson et al., 2008), and loads the sediments with organic nitrogen.
 One important outcome of these changes, also facilitated by the complex structure of oyster reefs and beds, is that denitrification rates can be greatly enhanced in the sediments (Newell, 2004, Newell et al., 2005, Kellogg et al., 2011).
 Denitrification is a microbe mediated process by which organic nitrogen is transformed into inert nitrogen gas (see Figure XX).
 “Reactive” nitrogen is thus permanently removed from the system.
 Given that reactive nitrogen from anthropogenic sources is a major driver of organic pollution, eutrophication and low oxygen levels in many US estuaries, this service could become one of considerable value with the restoration of additional oyster habitat.